What DO you play?

 From the above, I show 3 parties.
 All very very different.
 The first certainly had a harder and more aggressive sound than the others, the second was far more soulful and the last was far more electronic.

 A few days after NYE, I was playing music for a Wake (a guest at a previous party contacted me just before Christmas).
+It was held in a nice hotel with about 20, mainly older guests.

 I’m unable to answer the question to any level of detail.
 With a huge range of music covering most genres, the ability to work with my clients to craft a unique style to their party makes this a very open question.